fogbow/fogbow-deploy/documentation/multi-cloud.md

 ### Clouds customization

 A Fogbow node is able to manage multiple clouds.
+Naturally, you can restrict the resources from the cloud that will be made available through Fogbow.
+Thus, we will use the term "cloud view" to refer to the resources of a particular cloud that you make available through Fogbow.
+Note that you can even provide multiple views for the same cloud.
+By developing suitable authorization plugins, you can allow different users to access different cloud views.

-For that, you need to assign a name for each cloud that is going to be managed by your Fogbow node.
-For each cloud that you want to manage you need to create a file inside the directory **conf-files/clouds** with the properties that customizes it.
-Say you want to manage two clouds, and you decide to name them **private-cloud** and **public-cloud**.
+For each cloud view that is going to be managed by your Fogbow node, you need to provide a configuration file, containing the properties that customizes it.
+These files are hosted inside the directory **conf-files/clouds**.
+Say you want to manage two cloud views, and you decide to name them **private-cloud** and **public-cloud**.
 Then, you need to create files **private-cloud.conf** and **public-cloud.conf** under **conf-files/clouds**.

-The contents of these files depend on the technology used by the corresponding clouds.
+There is a property, called **cloud_type**, which is present in all files and specifies what is the technology used by the cloud.
+The values for the supported technologies are: aws, azure, cloudstack, opennebula, and openstack.
+The other properties depend on the technology used by the corresponding clouds.
+You can find templates for the files, for the different technologies available, in the directory "../../../common/templates/clouds".
 Follow the links below for instructions on how to customize the different cloud orchestration technologies supported.

 - [OpenStack](openstack.md)
 - [CloudStack](cloudstack.md)